diovisgood/intraday/README.md

 - Ability to train agent on different assets simultaneously.
   In this case the reward agent receives when trading different assets highly depends on their price.
   For example: `BTCUSD` price can move $4000 per day, while for `ETHUSD` it has range of about $100 per day.
-  Hence the rewards based on balance will differ 10 times!
+  Hence the rewards based on balance will differ more than 10 times, making rewards from `BTCUSD` more valuable than those of `ETHUSD`, which is wrong!
-  To solve this problem you can automatically divide money balance with computed [**ATR**](https://en.wikipedia.org/wiki/Average_true_range) value.
+  To solve this problem you can automatically divide balance reward with computed [**ATR**](https://en.wikipedia.org/wiki/Average_true_range) value.
+  Thus making rewards from different assets to be in the same range.
-  Thus making it possible to train agent on different assets with different prices simultaneously.
+  So it would be possible to train agent on different assets with different prices simultaneously.
 - Support for many popular features and indicators:
   - ADL
   - CMF